PaulBouchier/Khun_Phaen_puzzle/README.md

 - B(lue), 1x1, the unit-size square pieces

 ## Running
 Run the program by executing Khun_Phaen_driver.py.
+The program prints a list of moves to solve the puzzle.
+See the file 120moveSolution.txt for the moves from start to goal.
+Simple changes to the program can cause it to print other (longer) solutions, or solutions from different starting BoardStates.

 Different start states can be configured by defining new start_keys in Khun_Phaen_driver.py.